BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ### Manual channel opening

 If a user wants to manually open a channel they should have the option to disable automatic channel opens in the settings.
-This is a more involved process and should be focused on more experienced users and not be the primary user flow.
+This is a more involved process and should be focused on more experienced users, and not be the primary user flow.

 <div class="image-slide-gallery">